Terms and Conditions

 a) send you a final bill which is based on an estimated meter reading; and

-10. Your Direct Debit
+9. Your Direct Debit

-If you agree to pay by Direct Debit, you have the right at any time to cancel the mandate for us to take payments by informing your bank.
+9.1 If you agree to pay by Direct Debit, you have the right at any time to cancel the mandate for us to take payments by informing your bank.
 Depending on the bank’s terms you may be required to give a certain amount of notice before the payment is due to be taken or to provide cancellation in writing.

-If, after having cancelled your Direct Debit the payments still continue to be taken you should first contact your bank to obtain a refund.
+9.2 If, after having cancelled your Direct Debit the payments still continue to be taken you should first contact your bank to obtain a refund.
 Under the Direct Debit Guarantee your bank will be liable to refund you for any payments that continue to be made after you have cancelled your Direct Debit.

-You must notify us that you have cancelled your Direct Debit.
-You should ensure you have alternative arrangements in place to make and required payment to us.
-However, we charge you the additional costs to us of you using alternative payment methods or we may install a prepayment meter or switch your smart meter to prepayment.
+9.3 if you have cancelled your Direct Debit then you must notify us as soon as possible and ensure you have alternative arrangements in place to make any required payment(s) to us.
+We may charge you the additional costs to us of you using alternative payment methods and/or we may install a Prepayment Meter or switch your Smart Meter to prepayment mode.

-11. Stopping your energy supply
+10. Stopping your Energy supply

-a) You want to switch from another supplier to us but that supplier prevents us from supplying your gas or electricity (or both)
+a) You want to switch from another supplier to us but that supplier prevents us from supplying your gas or electricity (or both).

-b) You haven’t paid your bill on time, and we will re-start it as soon as possible once the bills are paid.
+b) You haven’t paid your bill on time (although we will re-start it as soon as possible once the bills are paid).

-d) We are required to do so by Ofgem, the gas transporter or the network operator or by any law, code or agreement relating to energy supply.
+d) We are required to do so by Ofgem, the gas transporter or the network operator or by any law, code or agreement relating to Energy supply.

 e) We have reason to believe that you may have damaged or tampered with your metering equipment.

-If we have had to suspend or disconnect your supply we may:
+10.2 If we have had to suspend or disconnect your supply we may:

 a) Choose to do credit checks with a credit reporting agency and ask you to pay a security deposit before we re-start or re-connect.